 Refeeds will help your body still be able to process carbs, and they can also help you build muscle.

 Your muscle mass expands all three sides of the BiOptimization triangle: health, aesthetics, and performance.
 You need insulin to gain muscles, and the easiest way to boost insulin in the short term is via a carb refeed.
-Not everyone is able to do a carb refeed, however—see the notes below on carb refeeding.
+Not everyone can do a carb refeed, however—see the notes below on carb refeeding.

 Reasons to do Carb Refeed

 - Leptin reset

 - Blood Sugar Breakthrough can help control blood sugar and make your cells more sensitive to insulin.